jwest115/GlobaltraQs/README.md

 Fix conflicts if needed, usually happens when more than 1 developer is working on the same file on different branches - communicate with the other developer to make sure their work was not removed

-Please make the merge/pull request with as much detail about what you've done/added with a link to the trello ticket
+Please make the merge/pull request with as much detail about what you've done/added.

 Or lead will merge your branch to master for you.
 Just ask!